 3. A common source of air infiltration is the front door “O” ring, which may be flat or dirty.
 Under vacuum, the “O” ring may be performing properly (hence the ability to achieve 10-5 or 10-6 Torr vacuum levels).
 However, when the

 backfill starts the “O” ring may be opening up, allowing air to enter the system.

 4. An operating vacuum level in the 1.5 – 2 x10-5 Torr calculates to a leak rate of (approximately) 5 microns/hour.

 Cleanup cycles are not only a good practice for routine and preventative maintenance but for the long-term condition of the vacuum system.
-In some rare instances however, such as the processing of superalloys or exotic materials, the contamination may be so severe that replacement of the hot zone is the only viable option.
+In some rare instances, however, such as the processing of superalloys or exotic materials, the contamination may be so severe that the replacement of the hot zone is the only viable option.

 1. Herring, Daniel H., Vacuum Heat Treatment, BNP Media Group, 2012.

 2. Dwyer Jr., John, James G. Hansel and Tom Philips, “Temperature Influence on the Flammability Limits of Heat Treating Atmospheres”, Air Products and Chemicals, Inc., 2003.